Best Star Wars comics Boba Fett

 Artist: Paul Gulacy

-For a long time, many fans wondered what the story was behind the Emperor’s imperial guards, and this 1997-1998 comic run from Dark Horse set to tell just that.
-This story follows Kir Kanos, one of the most loyal of the imperial guards, and one of two survivors following Return of the Jedi.
-The story covers everything fans could have wanted to know about the men who were seen in only a handful of scenes, from their training to weapons and even where they are from.
+For years, fans wondered about the backstory of the Emperor’s imperial guards.
+This 1997-1998 comic run from Dark Horse Comics set out to answer those questions.
+The story follows Kir Kanos, one of the most loyal imperial guards and one of two survivors following the events of Return of the Jedi.
+This comic book series delves into everything fans wanted to know about these enigmatic figures, from their training and weapons to their origins.

 Dark Empire